Harsh-7243/HostelGatepassManagementSystem/replit.md

 **Access Control**:
 - Each dashboard only shows relevant requests for that role
-- Parents see only their linked students' pending requests
+- Parents see requests where the parent_email matches their registered email
+- Students can send gatepass requests to any parent email address
 - Wardens see all approved requests
 - Security guards search by student ID to find approved requests